How Often Should You Clean Your Gun?

 • Guns sitting in a safe or other long-term storage should be inspected and cleaned monthly or bi-monthly, depending on how good you feel about where they are stored.

-• Your EDC guns require more regular attention.
-You might want to wipe them down and give them a good once over weekly or biweekly.
+• You might want to wipe them down and give them a good once over weekly or biweekly.

-Regardless of what you decide, make a plan and give it a go.
 As long as you're not going overboard with a daily cleaning, you can't go wrong.

-Can You Overclean Your Guns?
+Can You Overclean your Firearm?

-The important thing to remember here is that you want your guns to function properly, and regular maintenance is key to ensuring that happens.
-Cleaning after every use is strongly encouraged and generally considered a best practice.
-In addition to that, it's also a good idea to regularly clean firearms even if they haven't been fired.
 A set schedule is a good habitual practice to engage in, and unless you're cleaning daily, you're probably not overcleaning.
 If you keep those things in mind, you'll have well-maintained, functioning firearms ready to go whenever and however you need them.

 Comments